ajwills72/ojepn/README.md

 - [Submission checklist](checklist.md) The checklist used by OJEPN for rapid review.

 - [Style guide](style.md) How to conform to the house style at OJEPN.

+- [Production process](process.md) Our pipeline from submission to publication